 We are a seriously proud cute tech

-I was reading the great post from HTXL on the ambitious pivot plan they announced last week, moving from “cute tech” to “deep tech”.
-Although I might not have the correct definition, “deep tech” here is most likely referring to technologies that take time and require lots of brain-power to develop.
-Often, these technologies do not exist yet and everything must be created from scratch: scientific models, equipment and tooling, vocabulary and buzz words: the full corpus to make it serious enough to get VC’s and corporates pour in lots of money for the long-required development.
+I was reading the great post from HTXL on the ambitious pivot plan they announced last week, moving from “cute tech” to “deep tech.”
+Although I might not have the correct definition, “deep tech” here is most likely referring to technologies that take time and require lots of brain power to develop.
+Often, these technologies do not exist yet and everything must be created from scratch: scientific models, equipment and tooling, vocabulary, and buzz words: and the full corpus to make it serious enough to get VCs and corporates to pour in lots of money for the long-required development.
 HTXL is based in Eindhoven, surrounded by the greatest high-tech corporates in the Netherlands hiring thousands of top scientists and engineers.
-Med tech, silicon tech, telecom…you have them in walking distance on the fascinating HighTech Campus.
+Med tech, silicon tech, telecom…you have them in walking distance on the fascinating High-tech Campus.
 This pivot makes complete sense.

 Photograph: Justin Sullivan/Getty Images

 A cute tech that respects itself starts with the customers’ pains - understanding clearly why the current solutions are not adequate and why mass adoption never occurred.
 Cute tech develops the appropriate solution after numerous iterations validated by real customers, not years of lab validation like for deep tech, but months in the streets digesting harsh criticism from people who might purchase the product eventually.